 HOUSING AND DINING

 - Dining services offers many dining options designed to provide healthy food choices to the WMU community.
 It also feature locally grown produce and accommodate all dietary restrictions.
-Six dining halls and six campus cafes are dispersed across campus and accept a number of flexible payment options.
+WMU Dining Services offers a variety of dining options and numerous healthy foods designed to meet a wide range of preferences and needs.

 - On-campus apartments, such as the Western View, offer students a different lifestyle than the residence halls.
 On-campus apartments provide students with the best of both worlds: residing on the WMU campus near important resources, yet enjoying the independence of apartment-style living.

-- Residence life helps students establish a home at WMU through personal development, civic engagement and learning.
+- Housing and Residence Life helps students establish a home at WMU through personal development, civic engagement and learning.
 WMU offers various living options, including community, suite and apartment style rooms.
 Visit the Residence Life website for virtual tours of the residence halls and to view a student housing contract.

 - Computer labs are available at no additional charge for students.
 WMU offers more than 2000 computers for students.
 The main computer labs on campus are located in the Bernhard Center and the University Computing Center.
 Additional labs are operated by the academic colleges and departments and often have specialized software for specific disciplines.